Who are first-generation students?

 I want to learn more about ways to support first-generation students at UW-Milwaukee, what resources do you offer?

-UW-Milwaukee’s first-generation community, U1.0, is sponsored by the Inclusive Excellence Center (IEC) and is dedicated to providing supports and advocacy to first-generation students.
+UW-Milwaukee’s first-generation community, U1.0, is sponsored by the Inclusive Excellence Center (IEC) and is dedicated to providing support and advocacy to first-generation students.

 Are there ways to connect with others at UW-Milwaukee who are first-generation?

 Yes, U1.0 offers many programs and workshops throughout the academic year.
 Your participation will allow you the opportunity to meet other UW-Milwaukee community members who are also first-generation.
-For event details, follow us on twitter: @UWM1G.
+For event details, please refer to the drop down menu above or follow us on twitter: @UWM1G.

 If I have some suggestions for first-generation programming, who should I contact?

 The IEC is ready and willing to hear your ideas!
-Mai Yer Yang is the professional staff in the IEC that coordinates U1.0 and is excited to hear from UW-Milwaukee’s first-generation students, faculty and staff.
+Olivia Clifton is the professional staff in the IEC that coordinates U1.0 and is excited to hear from UW-Milwaukee’s first-generation students, faculty and staff.
 Connect with her today!
 Walk-ins are welcome, but appointments are strongly encouraged.
 She can be reached at firstname.lastname@example.org or (414) 229-7234.
+For event details, please refer to the drop-down menu above which contains our event calendars for both U1.0 bi-weekly events as well as First Gen Week.